-We'll gear up with all the necessary equipment, then receive safety instructions so we can enter into one of the largest caves in the Vatnajökull system.
+We'll gear up with all the necessary equipment, and then receive safety instructions so we can enter one of the largest caves in the Vatnajökull system.
 You can admire the brilliant blue ice of the caves as we explore their ghostly, fragile beauty.

 After having some free time at the glacier, we'll head towards the Jökulsárlón glacial lake.
 You'll feel like you've just touched down on another planet!
 Enormous icebergs float in this lake, more than 820 feet (250 metres) deep, which can be found at the end of a glacier and is abundant in local wildlife.

 Our last stop is the lagoon and glacier of Fjaðrárgljúfur, which will be the highlight of the tour.
 Finally, we'll head back to Reykjavík, where we'll return late in the evening.

 - The order of the visits on the first day may change.